mendersoftware/mender-docs/01.Getting-started/02.Create-a-test-environment/docs.md

 sudo ./demo exec mender-useradm /usr/bin/useradm create-user --username=myusername@example.com --password=mysecretpassword
 ```

+!
+Keep in mind that above is executed in a command-line interpreter meaning that certain characters might need to be escaped, e.g if you are using the `$` character in your password, this could interpret as a variable name unless it is escaped.

 !!!
 For Mender on-premise installations, your email and password are currently only used to log in to the Mender server.
 You will not receive any email from Mender.
 However, this might change in future versions so we recommend to input your real email address.